fathom820/arcana/readme.md

 https://java.com/en/download/windows_manual.jsp

 ### 2. Download game
-**Note that there is currently no way to download the compiled game, as it's not in a playable state yet.**
+**Arcana is not currently in a playable state.** When I deem the game playable, I will release a beta version in the `releases` tab of this GitHub page.
-When the game is considered playable and/or ready for release, I will add a download link to the game's website (work in progress):
+Additionally, I will upload it to the game's official website (work in progress):

 https://sites.google.com/view/arcanagame/home